wbcsd/data-exchange-protocol/decisions/log/0034-common-urn-structure-productIDs.md

 ## Proposal

-See details in above link
+See details in above link.

 ## Technical Specification

-To be specified following revision of proposal
+To be specified following revision of proposal.

 ## Consequences
 - Most likely, proposal will be released in v3 of PACT Tech Specs, but can be previewed in v2.3 of PACT Tech Specs as proposal will be a recommended (not required) format

-See details in above link
+See details in above link.